 Everybody has different definitions for who a leader is but all simply boils down to “the person who holds the dominant or top position in an organization or group.
 According to John C. Maxwell, “A leader is one who knows the way, goes the way, and shows the way.”
 However, anybody can be a leader, but only a few can be a great leader.
 This is because being a great leader has less to do with how the leadership role is defined but more on the actual impact the great leader has on others.

 Seven traits make a great leader and the good news about these traits is that they can be learned through repetitive practice.
-So, if you want to become a great leader, simply follow these seven traits to build on your leadership capabilities:
+So, if you want to become a great leader, simply follow these seven traits to help with developing leadership capabilities:

 Foremost, great leaders must have a vision.
 This helps them to see into the future.
 Great leaders have a clear picture of what they want to achieve and where they are going.
 They are also very good at strategic planning.
 Vision differentiates a great leader from a manager but a transactional manager with a vision becomes a transformational leader.